Economics After Neoliberalism

 Moreover, economics research has become significantly more applied and empirical since the 1990s.
-The share of academic publications that use data and carry out empirical analysis has increased substantially in all sub-fields within economics and currently exceeds 60 percent in labor economics, development economics, international economics, public finance, and macroeconomics.
+The share of academic publications that use data and carry out empirical analysis has increased substantially in all subfields and currently exceeds 60 percent in labor economics, development economics, international economics, public finance, and macroeconomics.
 This is important because systematic empirical evidence is a disciplining device against ideological policy prescriptions.
 The recent empirical bent makes it more difficult to idolize markets because it makes it more difficult to ignore inconvenient facts.
-Recent empirical findings, for example, have found that international trade produces large adverse effects on some local communities; minimum wages do not reduce employment; and financial liberalization produces crises rather than faster economic growth.
+Recent empirical findings, for example, show that international trade produces large adverse effects on some local communities; minimum wages do not reduce employment; and financial liberalization produces crises rather than faster economic growth.

 Consider even the simplest economic setting of a perfectly competitive market economy.
 When an economist draws a supply-and-demand diagram on the black board, she may not list all the institutional prerequisites that lie behind the two curves.
 Firms have property rights over their assets and can enforce their contracts with suppliers.
 They have access to credit, can rely on public infrastructure such as transportation and power, and are protected from thieves and bandits.
 Their employees accept the terms of employment and show up at work each day.
 Consumers have all the information they need to make reasonable choices.
 They are reasonably confident that firms do not cheat them.
 There is a stable unit of value and means of exchange for buying and selling goods.

 Economics does not necessarily have definite answers, but it does supply the tools needed to lay out the tradeoffs, thus contributing to a more informed democratic debate.